 The following work contains a summary and extension of our results on orbifold conformal field theories on K3, in particular an explicit comparison of various versions of mirror symmetry on K3:

 This work contains a detailed discussion of an example which allows the application of various versions of mirror symmetry on K3.
-I prove that all of them agree in that point of the moduli space.
-Later, I have continued the investigation of this model is in collaboration with Prof. Matthias Gaberdiel, Prof. Anne Taormina and Dr. Roberto Volpato: We show that its symmetry group is Z28:M20, one of the largest symmetry groups among K3 sigma models, see here.
+I prove that all of them agree in that point of the moduli space, and I emphasize the importance of this example.
+Indeed, later I have continued the investigation of this model in collaboration with Prof. Matthias Gaberdiel, Prof. Anne Taormina and Dr. Roberto Volpato: we show that its symmetry group is Z28:M20, the largest possible symmetry group among K3 sigma models, see here.
+The model is now known as Gaberdiel-Taormina-Volpato-Wendland (GTVW) model.